Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 A Git project generally has:

-- A working directory - the project folder on a computer where files are created, edited and deleted i.e. where work is actually done.
+- A working directory - the project folder on a computer where files are created, edited, and deleted.
+This is where work is actually done.

 - A staging area - contains the changes made to files in the working directory ready to be committed.